 How you dry and store the coat is just as important as how you wash it.
 After washing, always hang the coat to air dry.
 Never put it in the dryer, as the high heat can damage or even melt the waterproof membrane.
 Once it's completely dry, store it in a cool, dry place away from direct sunlight, like a closet or a gear bin.
 This prevents the sun from fading the fabric and degrading the waterproof material over time.
 Proper storage ensures the coat is ready to go the next time the weather turns, helping you keep your dog dry and comfortable for years.

-Where to Find the Best Waterproof Dog Coats
+Where to Buy the Best Waterproof Dog Coats

 Once you know what you’re looking for, the next step is finding it.
 The growing popularity of dog coats means you have more shopping options than ever, which is great, but it can also feel a little overwhelming.
 The key is to shop at places that value quality and can offer expert guidance.
 Here’s where I recommend starting your search.